-It is essential that all the application documents (a)-(h) should be carefully completed in English typed/printed or written in block letters (i.e. they must be written in printed letters, sans-serif fonts, and not in cursive, so that we can read them easier.) on A4- or US letter-sized white papers.
-Official English translation is required to be attached for every formal document given in other languages.
-No application documents are returnable.
+It is essential that all the application documents (a)-(h) should be carefully completed in English, typed/printed or written in block letters (i.e. they must be written legibly in printed letters, sans-serif fonts, and not in cursive, so that it can be read easily.) on A4- or US letter-sized white paper.
+Official English translation is required for every formal document given in other languages.
+Application documents are non-returnable.

-- (a) Form "Application for Admission in 2020 Engineering Science 21st Century Master's Course Program for Foreign Students with a MEXT Scholarship" completed and signed - (b) "Details of proposed study" completed in about 2,000 words on the prescribed form - (c) Abstract of applicant's Bachelor thesis for Master's Course application, written in English within 2,000 words on the prescribed form - (d) Official document certifying the date or expected date of applicant's graduation issued and signed by the officials of the university. - (e) Academic records, which also indicate the GPA or its equivalent and its full score, issued and signed by officials of the university. - (f) Certificate of citizenship or a copy of the applicant's passport on an A4- or US letter-sized paper. - (g) Score report (original copy) of the TOEFL test or equivalent as a certificate of English proficiency except for the cases below. - Applicants whose first language is English. - Applicants who have graduated from a university located in an English speaking country. - Applicants who have completed an undergraduate degree program where the language of instruction and examination was English.
+- (a) Form "Application for Admission for 2021 Engineering Science 21st Century Master's Course Program for Foreign Students with a MEXT Scholarship" completed and signed. - (b) "Details of proposed study" completed in about 2,000 words on the prescribed form. - (c) Abstract of applicant's Bachelor thesis, written in English within 2,000 words on the prescribed form. - (d) Official document certifying the date or expected date of applicant's graduation issued and signed by the officials of the most recent university or graduate school. - (e) Academic records, which also indicate the GPA or its equivalent and its full score, issued and signed by officials of the most recent university or graduate school. - (f) A copy of certificate of citizenship or a copy of the applicant's passport on an A4- or US letter-sized paper. - (g) Score report (original document) of the TOEFL test or equivalent as a certificate of English proficiency except for the cases below.
+Your TOEFL score may be sent to us directly from ETS.
+Our ETS institution code is 5413. - Applicants whose first language is English. - Applicants who have graduated from a university located in an English speaking country. - Applicants who have completed an undergraduate degree program where the language of instruction and examination was English.
 In this case, an official statement from the academic institution will be required, confirming the use of English as the language of instructions and examinations. - (h) Recommendation letter from the Dean of the faculty or school from which the applicant has graduated to the president of Osaka University.
-When the applicant is an employee, a recommendation letter from the employer/executives will also be accepted. - (i) One (1) photo of 3.2 by 2.6 cm in size. - In color - Printed on photo quality paper - Taken within the last 6 months prior to the application date to reflect the current appearance - Taken clearly in front of a plain background - Taken in full-face view directly facing the camera including upper body - With a neutral facial expression and both eyes open without a hat/cap - Write your name and nationality in block letters on the back of all photos - Clip the photos on the form "Application for Admission in 2020 Engineering Science 21st Century Master's Course Program for Foreign Students with a MEXT Scholarship" (Do not paste.)
+When the applicant is an employee, a recommendation letter from the employer/executives will also be accepted. - (i) One (1) photo 3.2 by 2.6 cm in size. - Color - Printed on photo quality paper. - Taken within the last 6 months prior to the application date to reflect the current appearance. - Taken clearly in front of a plain background. - Taken in full-face view directly facing the camera including upper body. - With a neutral facial expression and both eyes open.
+Do not wear a hat or head covering. - Write your name and nationality in block letters on the back of the photo.